ComposableAnalytics/Docs/docs/Tutorial/Lunch.md

 ---

-# Creating a DataFlow to Reccomend a Lunch Spot in Slack using the Google Maps Places API
+# Creating a DataFlow to Recommend a Lunch Spot in Slack using the Google Maps Places API

  I think we all know the feeling when noon hits and it's time to decide where to get lunch.
 At Composable, this starts a discussion to see what everyone is in the mood for, agreeing on a spot, then sending a link to our #lunch slack channel with the link to order.
 If you're bad at making decisions, the good news is that we get automate this easily in a Composable DataFlow!